affinity-engine/ember-theater-web/markdown/en/learn/installation/index.md

 };
 ```

 Next, go to `bower.json` and ensure that `ember` is at 2.3.0 or higher.
-If not, change it to 2.3.0 and then run `bower install` in your command line.
+If not, change it to at least 2.3.0 and then run `bower install` in your command line.

 ## Using Ember Theater